Table of Contents

 The main square (Rynek Główny) in Krakow at Easter time is full of stalls with goodies as well as with delicious food, be it traditional Easter meals or just yummy street food.
 The Krakow Easter Market is where you must go when visiting, it’s the highlight of the Easter season.

-The popular Kraków Cloth Hall (Sukiennice), which dominates the main square and functions as the City’s Museum, is closed during the Easter Weekend (April 12 & 13 of 2020).
+The popular Kraków Cloth Hall (Sukiennice), which dominates the main square and functions as the City’s Museum, is typically closed during the Easter Weekend (March 30 & 31 of 2024).
 When we visited, you could walk through the Sukiennice passage.

 See the Cloth Hall Krakow opening hours here.